Robert L. Levers Jr.: Stylistic development, and subjects

 Mid Period 1973-1982: Levers produced drawings and watercolors that made up a substantial part of his output in the early to mid 1970s.
 Many pieces from this period (including oil paintings) appear in compartmental and fragmented compositions, sometimes resembling comic strips.
 However, these strips do not illustrate a clear linear narrative, as one author noted "Levers' strip-form designs defy attempts to tell their stories: as comic strips they are frustrating."
 Levers' works of the 1970s are populated with figures of combat and conflict like soldiers, rioters, and even hostile red-necks in overalls.
 As he had witnessed in Mexico City 's riots, faces are often concealed by gas mask, later diversifying to gas mask tubes attached directly to the faces, red, white and blue erect wind socks, and bazooka barrels, or skulls for heads.
 Still others have heads that appear to be made of spare parts from ventriloquist's dummies.
 More often than not these figures are engaged in some short of conflict, running the gamut from wrestling and fist fights to full-scale military battles where exploding artillery fills the air: people engaged in tragicomic exercises in futility.
-His painting The Battle (1979) is in the collection of the Museum of Fine Art, Houston.
+His painting The Battle (1979) in the collection of the Museum of Fine Arts, Houston is exemplary of his work from this period (see External links below).
 Superficially, Levers work can sometimes have vague affinities to Surrealism or Magic Realism but neither term can really be applied to his paintings accurately.

 The late 1970s and early 1980s mark a period of maturation in Levers work, in style, technique, subject matter, and content.
 "Pop art and comic strips offered him an initial point of departure in his works of the 1960s; however, by the mid-1970s his references had broadened".
 Another author made the analogy "a composer of songs expanding to oratorio and finally to opera."
 Like Goya, who produced tapestry designs and portraits into his 40s then budded into a master late in life, Levers' work showed a significant growth in his late 40s.
 "The consistent development of his style manifests an intellectual power that the humor, earthiness, and fantasy of his subjects might mask for the casual observer."
 Starting about 1979 the predominance of drawings begin to swing to increasing numbers of oil paintings.
 Faces and heads were increasingly represented with natural features, albeit occasionally masked or hooded.
 After receiving a National Endowment for the Arts Artists Fellowship, he lived full-time in New York City for a time in 1980–81, absorbing the wealth of art in the museums there, particularly the old masters (e.g. Giovanni Domenico Tiepolo and his Punchinellos).